May 14th 2019 - Toronto, ON, Canada

 - Learn the concepts of valuation and get a working valuation calculator!

-- Build activation ideas that your sponsors and your audience will love
+- Learn how to maximize data to build activation ideas that your sponsors and your audience will love

 - How to create a best in class sponsorship program